percy/percy-client/RELEASING.md

 gem push pkg/percy-client-1.XX.XX.gem
 ```

+_The gem cli will prompt you for email and password.
+Find the
+rubygems.org credentials for apps+rubygems@percy.io in the Engineering
+vault._

 * Announce the new release,
    making sure to say "thank you" to the contributors
    who helped shape this version!